MrSayyod/Active-Record/README.md

 ## Getting Started
 You may use the following steps to get a local copy:

--Clone project to your local machine
+- Clone project to your local machine
--cd to the project directory
+- cd to the project directory
--Open project in terminal
+- Open project in terminal
--run the bundler
+- run the bundler
--test it in the console
+- test it in the console
--run rails db:migrate
+- run rails db:migrate
--input User, Post or Comment to reveal the structure of each model
+- input User, Post or Comment to reveal the structure of each model

 ## 🤝 Contributing